MonkeyWrenchGang/python-bootcamp/README.md

 4. Dive into the world of Python programming and start your learning journey!

-## Support

-If you encounter any issues, have questions, or need assistance during the bootcamp, feel free to reach out to our support team at [email address].

 ## Acknowledgments

 We would like to express our gratitude to the open-source community for their invaluable contributions, which have helped shape this bootcamp.